-Natural disasters are happening more and more often, and as the world heats up, their frequency and severity will only increase.** The places hit hardest are often the least prepared, and the least equipped to bounce back.
-Through our commitment to long-term disaster relief, in the form of scholarships, vocational training, permanent shelter, we’re helping vulnerable communities get onto solid ground.
+Natural disasters are happening more often and as the world heats up, their frequency and severity will only increase.
+The places hit hardest are often the least prepared - and the least equipped to bounce back.
+Our work includes immediate aid but then continues to long-term relief.
+In this way, we're helping vulnerable communities get back onto solid ground.
+Not only does this come in the form of food and medical aid, but also via scholarships, vocational training, and permanent shelter.

 Within three days, our volunteers were on the ground distributing food and water for the refugees.
 After working near the disaster's epicenter, we soon focused on Rikuzentakata, a remote coastal town of 23,000 people where more than a third of the population had lost their lives.
 Later that year, we donated $1 million to pay for the education of children orphaned by the disaster.

 After the catastrophic earthquake struck Haiti in January 2010, we shipped 11 palettes of medical supplies to Haiti, where they were received by Partners In Health.
 We also distributed staple foods to refugees on the ground, and identified 30 children who had lost parents or other close relatives in the disaster and been forced to drop out of school.
-We’re now providing scholarships for those 30 children, and they’re all back in the classroom.
+We provided scholarships for those 30 children, which got all of them to return to school.

 In 2009, the Indian states of Andhra Pradesh and Karnataka were ravaged by unprecedented floods, destroying millions of acres of crops and displacing 2.5 million people.
 In response, we announced a $10.7 million relief package for the flood survivors in both states.
 Just 20 days after entering into an agreement with the Government of Karnataka to provide new homes for displaced flood survivors there, we had already completed 100 new houses.
 And that was just the beginning.